SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Archives-Workgroup/Docs/GoogleDocs/1MIItGDkPIBMA6x-_rvIaWvpRE_sKkkz9TdEhao_MVwM/doc-with-comments.md

 ## Human-centredness?

 AI systems should be designed to augment and support human decision-making, not replace it.
-The SingularityNET Archives will promote human-AI collaboration,  and will ensure that humans retain control over AI systems and their outputs.
+The SingularityNET Archives will promote human-AI collaboration ,  and will ensure that humans re main in the Loop for guidance and have final say tain  control over AI systems and their outputs when necessary. .

 > [Comments]
 > Context - outputs